Bhattacharya-Lab/QDeep/README.md

 * --out output location: Please select a location for the output to be stored.
 It is recommended that you specify a directory name for the output.

 ## Data
-1. <a href = "">Download</a> input data for running QDeep_standard and QDeep_deep on both CASP12 and CASP13 datasets.
+1. <a href = "">Download</a> input data for running QDeep with standard and deep alignmnets on both CASP12 and CASP13.
-2. <a href = "">Download</a> data for calculating AUC to measure the performance of decoy selection
-3. <a href = "">Download</a> data for measuring the performance of individual predictors at 1, 2, 4 and 8A thresholds
+2. <a href = "">Download</a> performance validation of individual residue-level predictors at 1, 2, 4 and 8A thresholds on CASP11 set.
-4. <a href = "">Download</a> the prediction of QDeep using standard alignment
+3. <a href = "">Download</a> QDeep predictions for CASP12 and CASP13 taregts using standard alignments.
-5. <a href = "">Download</a> the prediction of QDeep using deep alignment</br>
+4. <a href = "">Download</a> QDeep predictions for CASP12 and CASP13 taregts using deep alignments.</br>
-Please refer to the <a href="#">readme.txt</a> for more information about the file description.
+Please refer to the <a href="#">readme.txt</a> for more information about the file formats.

 ## Cite